COP4934-Team10/Everglades/Codebase/Methods/_convert_node().md

 ```

 ## Returns
-The corresponding node from player 1's node map.
+The integer ID corresponding to the node from player 1's node map.

 ## Parameters
 |Parameter      |Description            |